 The internship program is based on a 40-45 hour week, for 12 months, with university holidays, vacation and sick leave, and staff benefits.
 The program begins the first week of August and is completed one year later.
 The total training comprises more than 1,800 hours of supervised experience.
 In addition, time is spent outside the regular Center hours as may be needed for program planning, research, and preparation for services, writing of reports and other documents, and delivery of special activities.

 For transparency, we offer a look at the current year's Training Policies & Procedures Handbook (there will be updates by the time next year's internship begins).
-This Handbook is given to our interns when they arrive at the internship, but it maybe worthwhile for prospective applicants to review it.
-The Handbook provides comprehensive information that pertains to Doctoral Interns at CAPS, including our internship structure, weekly training and service activities, timeline for evaluations, policies for absences and leave time.
+This Handbook is given to our interns when they arrive at the internship, but it may be worthwhile for prospective applicants to review it.
+The Handbook provides comprehensive information that pertains to Doctoral Interns at CAPS, including our internship structure, weekly training and service activities, the timeline for evaluations, and policies for absences and leave time.
 It also provides information about our policies for due process, non-discrimination, harassment, grievance, and resources for equal opportunity and access.
-In addition, prospective interns may benefit from learning about the expectations on the activities and performance of interns, which can be found in the Handbook as well as in the requirements for successful completion of the internship program (pdf).
+In addition, prospective interns may benefit from learning about the expectations on the activities and performance of interns, which can be found in the Handbook as well as in the requirements for successful completion of the internship program.